ryuzu001/citrushack/README.md

 both comments and strings.

 User Declared types are difficult to maintain.
 Our code as it stands does not respect user declared types.
-See this code from test 8:
+See this code from
+test8_formatted:

     cout << "Enter number of deals (simulations): ";
 	cin >> deals;
 	cout << endl << endl;
 	DecktempDeck;

 This should be `Deck tempDeck` due to the user defined `Deck`.
-This is also evident by the top of test 8 as well,
+This is also evident by the top of test8_formatted as well,

     #include"Deck.h"#include <ostream>
     #include <vector>